pjvds/hookie/README.md

 # Hookie

-A simple server that turns webhook calls into command execution.
-This enables simple and effective automation scenario's to be scripted in bash script.
+Hookie is a simple server that turns HTTP webhook calls into command execution.
+This enables simple and effective automation scenario's, like pulling the latest changes from Git whenever they are pushed to Github, or pull and start a docker container when it is pushed to the registry.

 ## Example

-Here is an simple example that pull new content from a git repository on every webhook call:
+Here is an simple example that pulls new content from a git repository on every webhook call:

 ```
-hookie -address "0.0.0.0:80" sh -c 'cd /var/www/site && git fetch --all && git reset --hard origin/master'
+hookie sh -c 'cd /var/www/site && git fetch --all && git reset --hard origin/master'

 ```
 ## Installation